notjasonl/notjasonl/README.md

 I'm a current junior at the University of Maryland, College Park, studying Computer Science

-Interning at Dropbox Summer 2024 as a software engineering intern

 Formerly @ [blitz.gg](https://blitz.gg) as a software engineering intern

 I like web dev and cybersec, and enjoy doing CTFs and hackathons with friends